ocrmypdf/OCRmyPDF/docs/introduction.rst

 -  Ghostscript's PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
 In particular, PRISM Metdata is removed.
+-  Ghostscript's PDF/A conversion seems to remove or deactivate hyperlinks and other active content.

+You can use ``--output-type pdf`` to disable PDF/A conversion and produce a standard, non-archival PDF.

 Regarding OCRmyPDF itself: